 - Charlie's: For country-western dancing, by far the most popular draw is Charlie's Las Vegas on Arville Street, a close relation of the various Charlie's country bars in Denver, Phoenix, and Chicago.
 This is a festive spot with exceedingly friendly bartenders and hosts drag reviews, live bingo, and dancing (lessons if you want them).

-- The Garage: In the same part of town is The Garage, on E. Flamingo Road, a casual and quite nicely decorated (complete with a vintage-car and sexy-mechanic theme) spot with pool, darts, shuffleboard, an outdoor patio, and great drink specials (especially during the early-evening happy hour).
+- The Garage: In the same part of town is The Garage, on East Flamingo Road, a casual and quite nicely decorated (complete with a vintage-car and sexy-mechanic theme) spot with pool, darts, shuffleboard, an outdoor patio, and great drink specials (especially during the early-evening happy hour).

-- Flex: Flex Cocktail Lounge on W. Charleston Boulevard with its touch-friendly stable of randy strippers and drag shows, is a longtime bar and club offering live entertainment, billiards, and happy-hour specials with a gay-friendly vibe.
+- Flex: Flex Cocktail Lounge on West Charleston Boulevard with its touch-friendly stable of randy strippers and drag shows, is a longtime bar and club offering live entertainment, billiards, and happy-hour specials with a gay-friendly vibe.

-Tips for Going Out in Las Vegas
+Tips for Going out in Las Vegas

 - Las Vegas values gay tourism.
 There are annual gay events in Las Vegas including the gay rodeo, fetish parties and circuit events, the epic night Pride Parade, and the Sin City Classic, the largest annual LGBT sporting event in the world, featuring over 20 sports and 6500 athletes.
 While these are a great draw, they also mean that favorite gay haunts will be more crowded.